-Web Utility Access HTTP (HyperText Transport Protocol) is the communications protocol used to connect to servers on the World Wide Web.
+Access via HTTP (HyperText Transport Protocol) is the communications protocol used to connect to servers on the World Wide Web.
 HTTPS uses SSL (Secure Socket Layer) to encrypt data transmitted for higher security.
 Select HTTP or HTTPS.
 The default is HTTP.

-Web Utility Access via Wireless If you are using the Router in a public domain where you are giving wireless access to your guests, you can disable wireless access to the Router's browser-based utility.
+Access via Wireless If you are using the Router in a public domain where you are giving wireless access to your guests, you can disable wireless access to the Router's web-based utility.
 You will only be able to access the utility via a wired connection if you disable the setting.
 Keep the default, Enabled, to allow wireless access to the utility, or select Disabled to block wireless access to the utility.

-Remote Access
+Remote Management Access